 That’s why it’s important that your camera bag for city travel is easy to get out and put away.

-I love the Passport Sling because it serves many purposes for traveling.
+For years and years I used and loved the Lowepro Passport Sling because it serves many purposes for traveling.
 It’s a purse/sling bag, and it’s a camera bag.
 It doesn’t really look like a camera bag and often just looks like a normal sling bag, yet you can fit a camera body with lens in it AND another lens if you want.
-It’s big enough to carry my 70-300 zoom lens in it.
-In fact – I’ve actually fit 2 extra lenses in it before if they aren’t too big.
+However Lowepro no longer makes this awesome bag!
+However you can sometimes find one still on Amazon or used.

 PIN IT FOR LATER!